Small cities and towns that is.

 Sitting not far from the Sumter National Forest, Greenwood South Carolina obviously has natural beauty and outdoor recreation in spades.
 But it also a climate that makes enjoying the outdoors a year round proposition.

 Another thing I like is that the convergence of several state highways in and around Greenwood.
-Its proximity to major interstate highways makes getting around South Carolina, the Upstate region and even the East Coast that much easier.
+Its proximity to major interstate highways makes getting around South Carolina, the Upstate region and even to the South Carolina Coast beaches that much easier.

 Greenwood SC offers a charming small-town setting.
 Lots of the amenities of a larger city.
 From a diverse and healthy business climate to a well-developed cultural scene that includes museums, art galleries and theater.